yusufberkakcay52/yusufberkakcay52.github.io/projects/Boussinesq.md

-This codes shows a derivation of the Boussinesq equation.
+This code shows a derivation of the Boussinesq equation.
 This equation is of great interest since it leads to an integrable system.

 We derive the Boussinesq equation by means of an isospectral problem.
-We consider isospectral problem of the general third order differential operator L under the Schrödinger like evolution operator A, which leads us to the Boussinesq equation.
+We consider the isospectral problem of a general third-order differential operator 𝐿 under a Schrödinger-like evolution operator
+𝐴, which leads us to the Boussinesq equation.

 - [Boussinesq_equation.nb](../projects/code/Boussinesq_equation.nb)